JoeBouchard/ruby-apps/README.md

 The HTML is styled and made interactive with the Bootstrap CSS toolkit.

 #### Future Plans:
-1. Add views to correspond to improved `Entries` operations
-2. Make it look better
+1. Make it look better

 ## Running the code
 This application has two ways it can be run, with slightly different features available in each